Overview of Industries and Requirements

 Petroleum and Natural Gas

 Workers in this field extract oil and gas used for heating homes, fueling cars and manufacturing products, such as plastics, medicines, fertilizers and man-made fibers.
 This field also encompasses oil and gas mining operations and designing the structure of mines and wells.
 Career options include petroleum engineer, petroleum technician, geophysicist, geologist, well-log analyst and reservoir engineer.

 Educational requirements vary depending upon area of concentration.
 For example, most extractors learn on the job; however, because of technological advances in the field, formal training is becoming increasingly important.
 Many postsecondary institutions in Texas have departments or schools dedicated to oil and gas extraction.
 Geological and petroleum technicians usually need to have an associate's degree and receive on-the-job training.
 Petroleum engineers, geologists and geoscientists usually need at least a bachelor's degree.

-The farming industry in Texas are livestock and cotton.
+Two major areas of the farming industry in Texas are livestock and cotton.
 The former accounting for $855,000,000 in export commodities while the latter brought in $1.6 billion.
 Livestock farmers feed and take care of domesticated animals used for food, labor and textile production.
 Cotton farmers are crop farmers who are responsible for planting, growing and harvesting cotton for use in the making of clothing, yarn and other cotton products.
 Career options include farmers, farm managers, ranchers and agricultural managers.

 Most farmers, ranchers and agricultural managers usually have a high school diploma and receive on-the-job training, but postsecondary training is becoming more important.
 These professionals usually also need some experience along with their education.
 Popular programs include 2-year and 4-year degrees in business with concentrations in agriculture, crop science, farm management, agronomy or animal science.
 Some general course topics include: